estruyf/vscode-front-matter/docs/content/docs/getting-started.md

 To get you started, you first need to install the extension in Visual Studio Code.

+## Installation

 You can get the extension via:

 - The VS Code marketplace: [VS Code Marketplace - Front Matter](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-front-matter).
 - The extension CLI: `ext install eliostruyf.vscode-front-matter`
 - Or by clicking on the following link: <a href="" title="open extension in VS Code" data-vscode="vscode:extension/eliostruyf.vscode-front-matter">open extension in VS Code</a>

+### Beta version

+If you have the courage to test out the beta features, we made available a beta version as well.
+You can install this via:

+- The VS Code marketplace: [VS Code Marketplace - Front Matter BETA](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-front-matter-beta).
+- The extension CLI: `ext install eliostruyf.vscode-front-matter-beta`
+- Or by clicking on the following link: <a href="" title="open extension in VS Code" data-vscode="vscode:extension/eliostruyf.vscode-front-matter-beta">open extension in VS Code</a>

 ## Welcome screen